-specifies information used to self document macro instructions by 'relating' functions or services to corresponding functions or services.
-The format and contents of the information specified are at the discretion of the user, and may be any valid macro keyword expression.
 When control is returned, register 15 contains one of the following return codes.
-Note that for non-zero return codes, the ERRET routine if specified is given control.
-If ERRET is omitted, a non-zero return code will result in an ABEND of the STIMERM invoker.
+Note that for non-zero return codes, the ERRET routine receives control (if you specified ERRET).
+If you did not specify ERRET, a non-zero return code causes the STIMERM invoker to terminate abnormally.